PeerMeHQ/extensions/README.md

 - Don't pull in any dependencies that are not absolutely necessary
 - Only work inside the working directory of your extension
 - Keep the code as clean as possible by following [our Clean Code Guidelines](https://know.peerme.io/developers/clean-code.html)
+- Do not add extra promotional content or links

 ### Installation